Bending Basics for Sheet Metal Fabrication

 Common Metal Bending TechniquesSheet metal fabrication part

-Depending on your application, there are many variations of metal bending.
+Depending on your application, there are many available variations of metal bending.
 Here are some of the most common techniques you might use.

 V-bending